cache-token/docs/TOKEN_OVERVIEW.md

 ![Addresses](./img/addresses.png)

 The Redeem Address can only transfer to the Backed or Unbacked Treasury.
-This insures that if the private key is hacked, the hacker can only move the tokens to other addresses controlled by Cache.
+This insures that if the private key is hacked, the hacker can only move the tokens to other addresses controlled by CACHE.

 The Unbacked Treasury can only receive tokens from the Backed Treasury or the Redeem Address.
-When tokens enter the Unbacked Treasury the `totalCirculation()` decreases, therefore we want to ensure only addresses controlled by Cache can transfer there.
+When tokens enter the Unbacked Treasury the `totalCirculation()` decreases, therefore we want to ensure only addresses controlled by CACHE can transfer there.
 The Unbacked Treasury can only transfer tokens to the Backed Treasury, and it is only allowed when the Locked Gold Oracle has sufficient supply to allow these tokens to re-enter circulation.

 ### Minting and Locked Gold Oracle

-The contract keeps touch with the real world supply of locked gold via the Locked Gold Oracle contract.
-It's only function is to keep track of the amount of gold currently locked in participating vaults, and the Cache contract can check this value when adding new tokens to circulation to ensure it does not exceed the limit.
+The contract keeps track of the the real world supply of locked gold via the Locked Gold Oracle contract.
+It's only function is to keep track of the amount of gold currently locked in participating vaults, and the CACHE contract can check this value when adding new tokens to circulation to ensure it does not exceed the limit.

 The number of tokens in circulation at any given time is:
 ```